aaronts3004/RAG-Project/README.md

 # RAG-Project
-Currently implementing a Retrieval Augmented Generation (RAG) System A RAG can enhance the precision and relevance of the responses from a Large Language Model (LLM) thanks to the embedding of a local context that the LLM is made aware of.
+Currently implementing a Retrieval Augmented Generation (RAG) System.<br>
+A RAG can enhance the precision and relevance of the responses from a Large Language Model (LLM) thanks to the embedding of a local context that the LLM is made aware of.